 Lunch time is between 12.00pm and 1.10pm and varies in duration according to class.
 Children may have a school meal or bring a packed lunch.

 Meals are prepared offsite and delivered to school.
 There is a healthy main dish with fruit available as an alternative to pudding.
 Should you wish your child to stay for lunch they should bring the money for the whole week on the first day of attendance, usually on a Monday.
 For safety, please enclose the money in an envelope marked with your child’s name and class.
-The cost of a meal is currently £2.25 per day or £11.25 a week.
+The cost of a meal is currently £2.34 per day.
 (Envelopes are available from the school office).

 Free School Meals

 If your child is eligible to free school meals please inform Mrs Standen, Office Manager, who will be able to help you with your claim.
 All enquiries are treated in confidence.

 All children in Reception, Year 1 and Year 2 will be able to have a free school meal.
 They simply need to ask for it when the register is taken at 8.50am

 If you would prefer to send your child to school with a packed lunch, would you please help us by ensuring that all sandwich boxes are clearly labelled with your child’s name and class.